-The efficient power generation from low enthalpy geothermal fields through design and selection of working fluids for organic Rankine cycle (ORC) processes was examined using a systematic methodology based on the design of optimum working fluid candidates using a computer aided molecular design method.
-The process performance of the working fluids was evaluated using ORC process simulations.
-A suitable performance index was developed to allow consideration of variable heat source conditions for the ORC process.
-The proposed approach was illustrated via a case study involving low-enthalpy geothermal fields with a broad range of representative temperature and flowrate characteristics.
-The results highlighted useful performance trade-offs among the considered working fluids under various geothermal field conditions.
-This is an abstract of a paper presented at the 7th European Congress of Chemical Engineering-7 and the 19th International Congress of Chemical and Process Engineering CHISA (Prague, Czech Republic 8/28/2010-9/1/2010).
+The presented work addresses the efficient power generation from low enthalpy geothermal fields through design and selection of working fluids for organic Rankine cycle (ORC) processes.
+A systematic methodology is employed that is based on the design of optimum working fluid candidates using a Computer Aided Molecular Design (CAMD) method.
+The process performance of the obtained working fluids is evaluated using ORC process simulations, while other environmental (ODP, GWP) and safety (toxicity, flammability) characteristics are also considered.
+A suitable performance index is developed to enable consideration of variable heat source conditions for the ORC process.
+The proposed approach is illustrated through a case study that involves low-enthalpy geothermal fields with a broad range of representative temperature and flowrate characteristics.
+The obtained results reveal useful performance trade-offs among the considered working fluids under various geothermal field conditions.
+Copyright 2010, AIDIC Servizi S.r.l.